RoyaleAPI/cr-api-docs/docs/authentication.md

 ### Key Statistics

->!
-Key Stat has been temporarily disabled.
+!> Key Stats has been temporarily disabled.

 You can receive request statistics of your key on our Discord server.
 Go to the `#developer-key` channel and type `?crapikey stats`.
 Your stats will be visible to everyone else in the channel.